-- (a) A deduction for accumulated depreciation, depletion, or amortization allowed for federal income tax purposes. - (b) A deduction for the cost of treasury stock. - (c) An addition for the amount of affiliated indebtedness owed to a parent, subsidiary, affiliate, or noncorporate entity if the corporation or affiliated group directly or indirectly owns 50% or more of the noncorporate entity, other than debt that is merely endorsed, guaranteed or otherwise supported by the corporation or affiliated group of corporations.
+- (a) A deduction for accumulated depreciation, depletion, or amortization allowed for federal income tax purposes. - (b) Assets that are allowed a deduction for depreciation, depletion, or amortization for federal income tax purposes are valued under the same method used for computing depreciation, depletion, and amortization. - (c) An addition for the amount of affiliated indebtedness owed to a parent, subsidiary, affiliate, or noncorporate entity if the corporation or affiliated group directly or indirectly owns 50% or more of the noncorporate entity, other than debt that is merely endorsed, guaranteed or otherwise supported by the corporation or affiliated group of corporations.